floooh/oryol/doc/OVERVIEW.md

 as possible.
 I would be happier if I would not need any RTTI at all (neither standard or self-made).

-The whole C++ streambuf stuff isn't used (this includes std::cout and std::cin).
+The whole C++ iostream stuff isn't used (this includes std::cout and std::cin).
 The code bloat this introduces is incredible (most importantly in emscripten).

 The rest of the std lib is mostly ok to use, but there's some stuff I'd like